 NSHSS Members attend The Pink Cloud Initiative in Milan, Italy

-Six NSHSS members, who are pursuing studies and a career in the science and technology-based fields, received scholarships to attend The Pink Cloud Initiative, hosted by Microsoft Italy, in Milan, Italy on May 19-21, 2015.
-The Pink Cloud is a special initiative developed by Microsoft, aimed at closing the gender gap in the fields of science, technology, engineering and mathematics (STEM) in order to create a society based on gender-equal opportunities.
+Six NSHSS members pursuing science and technology-related studies and careers received scholarships to attend The Pink Cloud Initiative, hosted by Microsoft Italy, in Milan, Italy, on May 19-21, 2015.
+The Pink Cloud is a special initiative developed by Microsoft aimed at closing the gender gap in the fields of science, technology, engineering and mathematics (STEM) in order to create a society based on gender-equal opportunities.

 Learn More »